 It can infect your patients through their mouth sores or wounds.
 You and your staff could also contract it while you’re working on a patient.
 To prevent such a scenario, buy a Legionella testing kit to check for any signs of the bacteria.
 Do this every time the clinic’s water has become stagnant for a long time.

 As a precaution:

 - Run the water lines for at least two minutes before you start the session.
 If in-between patients, run it at least for 20 seconds.
-For compliance and legal purposes keep a checklist of this activity.
+For compliance and legal purposes keep a log of this activity.

 - Empty, disconnect, clean and store all bottles in the inverted position before you close for the day.

 - Don’t use tap water to fill the bottles.
 This will prevent taking in any possible bacteria coming from the mains supply.

 The mere presence of the bacteria doesn’t mean that people will instantly get sick.
 Most healthy people can fight off the disease and don’t show serious symptoms, however those with issues as stated above can die.
 Regular testing of the dental water lines will confirm if you’re control regime is providing adequate control.